SVasilev/Ruby_Sokoban/README.md

 Playing Levels
 ==============

 Run sokoban.rb and then choose load level from the menu bar.
+Load your leve.
 Enjoy.

 Copyright
 =========

-Ruby sokoban made by Stefan Vasilev for ruby course in University of Sofia.
+Ruby sokoban is made by Stefan Vasilev for ruby course in University of Sofia.